manujjoshi/manujjoshi/README.md

 🌱 I am currently working as an Associate Data Scientist in a service based company.

-🌱 I use Heroku and AWS EC2 for deployment purpose for personal use.
+🌱 I use Heroku and AWS EC2 for deployment purpose.

+🌱 I use Streamlit for frontend purpose.

-🌱 I use Flask and Streamlit for frontend purpose for personal use.
+🌱 I use Flask, Fast API and Django for for API development.

 ### Connect with me: